this-is-simon/catch-of-the-day/README.md

 The app allowed me to practise React, Firebase and authentication as well as some CSS animation.

+Click on the image below for my YouTube demo of the app:

 [![Catch of the Day](https://imgur.com/O2r2Q3J.png )](https://youtu.be/8ol9j6zLeKQ "Catch of the Day: A ReactJS app")